UCSD-E4E/radio_collar_tracker_postprocess/README.md

 This information is stored as comma separated values as: local timestamp (seconds since UTC), latitude (degrees * 1e7), longitude (degrees * 1e7), signal amplitude (dB?).

+This file is named `RUN_[run_num]_[col_num].csv`.
+The collar number is referenced in the local collar definitions file (usually `COL`), and is represented as a six digit field, zero padded.
+The run number is also a six digit field, zero padded.